Reliable Bottle Jack Manufacturers and Suppliers in China

 - Exhibits Slow lifting capability as a result of the short handle.

-- High profile design thus not appropriate for some cars.
+- High profile design is thus not appropriate for some cars.

 - Rigid footprint, thus risking the vehicle skidding off the saddle jack.